jacksongoode/spotify-readme/README.md

 # Spotify Readme

 A fork of a popular Spotify currently playing widget.
-Cleaned up and added a click through to redirect to last playing song.
+Cleaned up and added a phrase for your daylist and a click through to redirect to last playing song.

 ## Preview